help-me-mom/ng-mocks/README.md

 Then, if someone deletes `AppSearchModule` the test fails too.

 [`ngMocks.guts`](#ngmocks) is the tool for that.
-Its first argument accepts things we want to test (avoid mocking) and the second argument accepts things we want to mock, if it is a module, its declarations (guts) will be extracted and mocked except the things from the first argument.
+Its first parameter accepts things we want to test (avoid mocking) and the second parameter accepts things we want to mock, if it is a module, its declarations (guts) will be extracted and mocked except the things from the first parameter.

 ```typescript
 const testModuleMeta = ngMocks.guts(AppBaseComponent, AppBaseModule);